-Find Poles and Zeros of Circuit by Inspection
+Find Poles and Zeros of a Circuit by Inspection

 Ing.
 Cristoforo Baldoni